 What methods do you use for inventory management?
 Do you have an inventory management and inventory control system?

-If you don't have answers to these questions, you're not making the most informed decisions for your inventory.
+If you don't have answers to these questions, you're not making the most informed decisions for your inventory (see: what is inventory).
 This means you're spending more on storage and making less profit.

 Adopting new inventory management methods can help you eliminate waste and focus on growing your business.
 Part of the inventory management process is understanding how to calculate ending inventory.